 Be honest and show off your home & living skills

-House and pet owners want just one simple thing: “A trustworthy person that will be able to look after they a home and pets with love and responsibility.”
+House and pet owners want just one simple thing: “A trustworthy person that will be able to look after their home and pets with love and responsibility.”

 Said that, your profile needs to show what you are and what they can expect from you, but never write it in a robotic way.
 Open your heart to write your house sitter profile.
 Tell them why do you want to house sitting and why they should trust on you.
 Explain how awesome you are with animals and plants, and that you can be organised and tidy.
 And never forget to mention how honoured you will be if they choose you for the house and pet sitting job.